joddiy/yii2-multi-process/README.md

 ```

 #### Notes
-the Demo_1 is your worker class, should implement Worker interface which contains a run() function in it
+the Demo_1 is your worker class which should implement Worker interface with a run() function in it

 #### other
 Model_1 forks twice so as to avoid zombie process